 d) Developmental Psychology

-3. Which part of the brain is responsible for memory?
+3. Which a part of the mind is liable for reminiscence?

 a) Cerebellum